Jasperlimsl/cs50-final/README.md

 #### Error handling: In the routes.py file, I user @app.errorhandler to handle common errors such as 404, 403 and 500.
 The user is directed to a page showcasing the error.
 #### Pagination: The paginate method from flask_sqlalchemy is used to split the blog posts into pages and allow users to navigate between pages.
 For my blog, each page shows a maximum of 5 posts.

+## Files and their Functions
+#### The main folder is CS50-FINAL and within it is a 'run.py' file that runs the flask application.
+The 'cs50blog' folder is a package that contain a __init__.py file to run the application properly. 'routes.py' is a file containing all the routes in the application that links to the various html templates in the templates folder. 'models.py' is a file that defines the User and Post Class for the database. 'forms.py' is the file that contains all the forms used by the application.
+As previously mentioned, I used Flask-WTF with FlaskForm base class and wtforms library to manage the forms in the application.
+#### The static folder within cs50blog contains the 'main.css' file which contains the css classes on top of bootstrap classes loaded into the html templates.
+The static folder also contains a folder called 'profile_pics' to hold all the profile pics uploaded by the user.
+#### There is also an 'instance' folder that contains the blog.db file, which is the database file of the application.
+#### the requirement.txt file contains all the required libraries and modules to run the application properly.